vatpac-technology/sops/docs/terminal/scherger.md

 Due to the low level of CTA, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.

 !!! phraseology
 	*SG MIL CTR is inactive.
-QLK2481 is intending to depart YBWP for YBCS **QLK2481**: "Scherger Approach, QLK2481, Dash 8, IFR, taxiing YBWP for YBCS, runway 30"
+QLK2481 is intending to depart YBWP for YBCS.*
+    **QLK2481**: "Scherger Approach, QLK2481, Dash 8, IFR, taxiing YBWP for YBCS, runway 30"
     **SGA**: "QLK2481, squawk 1202, no reported IFR traffic, report lined up for airways clearance."
     **QLK2481**: "Squawk 1202, wilco, QLK2481."